Day Trading the Futures, CFDs, and Forex Futures Market [2025 Edition]

 - Full Price Transparency: Futures are openly traded on public exchanges like the Chicago Mercantile Exchange.
 As they are frequently bought and sold by institutional investors and commercial companies, the pricing reflects the underlying market very closely.
 With CFDs, the price is calculated from the underlying futures market and then adjusted to accommodate the fees of the broker.
 These could be minimal or large in liquid markets, but higher in more exotic markets that are not traded as often.

 - Cost-Effective for High-Level Traders: Commissions for futures contracts tend to be quite low in the larger markets.
-This makes it ideal for large quantity traders, due to the savings costs.
-However, as you will find out below, trading futures requires much more starting capital compared with CFDs.
+This might make it more suitable for large quantity traders, due to the cost savings.
+However, as you will find out below, trading futures requires higher starting capital compared with CFDs.

 Disadvantages of Trading Futures

-- Big Contract Sizes: When trading futures you are buying a contract to buy a certain amount of a product or a commodity.
+- Big Contract Sizes: When trading futures, you are buying a contract to buy a certain amount of a product or a commodity.
 These amounts are standardised.
 For example, Gold trades in a size of 100 ounces per contract, with every one-point move being an equivalent of $100.
-This means if you bought just one contract (the lowest you can buy on the futures market) then a ten-dollar move would mean that you would lose 1,000 USD.
+This means if you bought just one contract (the lowest you can buy on the futures market), then a ten-dollar move against you would mean that you would lose 1,000 USD.
 Gold is volatile and can move much more than ten dollars a day.
-With CFD trading you can adjust your contract size to fit in line with your own risk management.
+With CFD trading, you can adjust your contract size to fit in line with your own risk management.

 - Expiration Dates: Every futures contract has an end date.
 This means the value of the contract is eroded the closer you get to the expiration date.
 It also means that if you wanted to stay in the trade for longer, it may not be possible to do so.
 With CFDs, there is no expiration date, which adds a great deal of flexibility for a trader who wants to exit their position when they want to.

 - Fewer Markets Available: Whilst there is a good range of markets available for trading futures, it is nothing in comparison to the volume of markets available to trade with CFDs.
-For example, Admirals offers more than 3,000+ CFD instruments to trade on.
+For example, Admiral Markets offers more than 3,000+ CFD instruments to trade on.

 Continue Reading: